 Aug.
 20, 1967: The San Diego Chargers played their first game in the newly completed San Diego Stadium.
-Formerly the Los Angeles Chargers, owner Barron Hilton had been convinced by local sports writer Jack Murphy to move the team to San Diego.
+Formerly the Los Angeles Chargers, owner Barron Hilton had been convinced by local sports writer Jack Murphy to move the team to San Diego six years earlier.